Garage Door Parts: Quality Components for Your Garage

 The cable drum is found on the torsion spring shaft.
 It teams up with the cables to give the correct tension.
 As the door moves, the cables wind and unwind on the drum.
 This keeps the door moving properly.

-Getting the bottom bracket and cable drum set up right is crucial.
+Getting the bottom bracket and cable drum set up right is critical.
 They keep the lifting cables in the correct position.
 This leads to a garage door that works well every time.

 Torsion Springs and Extension Springs